hsaghir/hsaghir.github.io/src/content/posts/2019-08-04-unified-view-graph-traversal.md

 ```

 For an unweighted grid, the first visit to any node reaches it in the
-fewest steps — which is why BFS doubles as a shortest-path algorithm when
+fewest steps, which is why BFS doubles as a shortest-path algorithm when
 every edge has cost 1.

-## Dijkstra — pop the cheapest
+## Dijkstra, pop the cheapest

-Now suppose each cell has a cost — some corridors are gravel, some are
+Now suppose each cell has a cost, some corridors are gravel, some are
 mud, some are water.
 BFS no longer works: the first time we reach a node
 may not be the cheapest way to reach it.